desmarais-patrick/notes-api-server-nodejs/DEV-NOTES.md

  - The ID is dependent on database in Google Cloud.
  - Are these good formats for the application, technology?
  - Should format validation be configurable?
 What's the advantage?

+**Abstract database used**
+@Database

+Avoid being closed to using one infrastructure.

+ - Inspect creation of an ORM.
+ - Inspect creation of a simple JSON file database equivalent for local development.
+ - Inspect data utilities for export and import from/to various formats.

+ - Create a template project from this one.

 **Interface for DatabaseDriver**
 @Database